tdwg/dwc/docs/rdf/index.md

      dwciri:inDescribedPlace <http://sws.geonames.org/4653638/>.
 ```

 Because generic RDF places no restrictions on repeating properties, a `dcterms:Location` instance could have multiple `dwciri:inDescribedPlace` properties if the location is included within several described geographic subdivisions.
-For example, a particular location could be included within `<http://sws.geonames.org/4626068/>` (The Great Smoky Mountains National Park which straddles two states) and `<http://sws.geonames.org/4656568/>` (Sevier County, Tennessee, US, which is the lowest level political subdivision).
+For example, a particular location could be included within `<http://sws.geonames.org/4626068/>` (The Great Smoky Mountains National Park, which straddles two states) and `<http://sws.geonames.org/4656568/>` (Sevier County, Tennessee, US, which is the lowest level political subdivision).

 #### 2.7.6 Chronostratographic (geological timescale) descriptors (normative)